analogcode/Swift-Radio-Pro/README.md

 ##FAQ

+Q: Do I have to pay you anything if I make an app with this code?
+A: Nope.
+This is completely open source, you can do whatever you want with it.
+It's usually cool to thank the project if you use the code.
+However, I'm not really worried about credit.
+Go build stuff.
+Enjoy.

-Q: I'm not interested in using LastFM, how do I disable the album download?
+Q: How do I disable using LastFM?
 A: Simply comment out the method call to "queryAlbumArt()" in the NowPlayingViewController (approx. line #520).

 Q: Is there another API to get album/track information besides LastFM?